 Listed below are the summaries of all current Texas laws, incentives, regulations, funding opportunities, and other initiatives related to alternative fuels and vehicles, advanced technologies, or air quality.
 You can go directly to summaries of:

-The Texas Commission on Environmental Quality (TCEQ) administers the NGV Grant Program (Program) as part of the Texas Emissions Reduction Plan.
-The Program provides grants to replace existing medium- and heavy-duty vehicles with new, converted, or repowered NGVs.
-Qualifying vehicles must be on-road vehicles with a gross vehicle weight rating of more than 8,500 pounds and must be certified to current federal emissions standards.
-Grant funds may cover only the incremental costs.
-Applicants must apply through a participating dealer under contract with TCEQ.
-The Program has $12.4 million available annually (verified July 2015).
+The Texas Commission on Environmental Quality (TCEQ) administers the Texas NGV Grant Program (TNGVGP) as part of the Texas Emissions Reduction Plan (TERP).
+The TNGVGP provides grants to replace existing medium- and heavy-duty vehicles with new, converted, or repowered natural gas or propane vehicles that operate in one or more of the eligible counties for at least 75% of the activity life.
+Qualifying vehicles must be on-road vehicles with a gross vehicle weight rating of more than 8,500 pounds, operate on at least 60% natural gas or propane, and be certified to current federal emissions standards.
 Additional terms and conditions apply.
-For more information, see the TCEQ NGV Grant Program website.
+For more information, including application periods, see the TCEQ TERP website.

 Clean Vehicle and Infrastructure Grants

-The Texas Commission on Environmental Quality (TCEQ) administers the Emissions Reduction Incentive Grants (ERIG) Program as part of the Texas Emissions Reduction Plan.
-The ERIG Program provides grants for various types of clean air projects to improve air quality in the state’s nonattainment areas.
+The Texas Commission on Environmental Quality (TCEQ) administers the Emissions Reduction Incentive Grants (ERIG) Program as part of the Texas Emissions Reduction Plan (TERP).
+The ERIG program provides grants for various types of clean air projects to improve air quality in the state’s nonattainment areas and other affected counties.
 Eligible projects include those that involve replacement, retrofit, repower, or lease or purchase of new heavy-duty vehicles; alternative fuel dispensing infrastructure; idle reduction and electrification infrastructure; and alternative fuel use.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
-For more information, including funding availability, see the TCEQ Emissions Reduction Incentive Grants (ERIG) Program website.
-(Reference Texas Statutes, Health and Safety Code 386)
+For more information, including application periods, , see the TCEQ TERP website.

 Clean Fleet Grants

-The Texas Commission on Environmental Quality (TCEQ) administers the Texas Clean Fleet Program (TCFP) as part of the Texas Emissions Reduction Plan.
-TCFP encourages owners of fleets containing diesel vehicles to permanently remove the vehicles from the road and replace them with alternative fuel vehicles (AFVs) or hybrid electric vehicles (HEVs).
-Grants are available to fleets to offset the incremental cost of such replacement projects.
-An entity that operates a fleet of at least 75 vehicles, including at least 20 diesel-powered vehicles, and that commits to placing 20 or more qualifying vehicles in service for use entirely in Texas during a given calendar year may be eligible.
+The Texas Commission on Environmental Quality (TCEQ) administers the Texas Clean Fleet Program (TCFP) as part of the Texas Emissions Reduction Plan (TERP).
+The TCFP provides grants to fleets to replace existing fleet vehicles with alternative fuel vehicles (AFVs) or hybrid electric vehicles (HEVs).
+An entity that operates a fleet of at least 75 vehicles and commits to placing 20 or more qualifying vehicles in service for use in the Clean Transportation Zone may be eligible.
 Qualifying AFV or HEV replacements must reduce emissions of nitrogen oxides or other pollutants by at least 25% as compared to baseline levels and must replace vehicles that meet operational and fuel usage requirements.
 Neighborhood electric vehicles do not qualify.
-This program ends August 31, 2017, and is restricted to certain counties.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
-For more information, including current application periods, see the TCEQ Texas Clean Fleet Program website.
-(Reference Texas Statutes, Health and Safety Code 386 and 392 and Texas Administrative Code 114.650-114.658)
+For more information, including current application periods, see the TCEQ TERP website.

-The biodiesel or ethanol portion of blended fuel containing taxable diesel is exempt from the diesel fuel tax.
-The biodiesel or ethanol fuel blend must be clearly identified on the retail pump, storage tank, and sales invoice in order to be eligible for the exemption.
-(Reference Texas Statutes, Tax Code 162.204)
+The biodiesel, renewable diesel, or ethanol portion of blended fuel containing taxable diesel is exempt from the diesel fuel tax.
+The biodiesel, renewable diesel, or ethanol fuel blend must be clearly identified on the retail pump, storage tank, and sales invoice in order to be eligible for the exemption.

 Idle Reduction Weight Exemption